bigxxl/bigxxl-devops-sample-django-app/README.md

 <h2>How to prepare and install docker image for this application.</h2>

-Install docker as described at https://docs.docker.com/engine/install/ubuntu/
+Install docker and docker-compose as specified in the official documentation for your OS.

 Clone this project to local storage: